 The town’s historical preservation society was formed in 1972 to help preserve Ewing’s rich history and is headquartered at the Benjamin Temple House, now on Federal City Road.
 This farmhouse was moved from its original location when I-95 was built in the 1960s and was home to one of Ewing’s most prominent residents in the 19th century.

-The Ewing Township Historic Preservation Society works to preserve our history, to recognize Ewing’s historic places and to place them on the National, State and Township registers of historic places and to further recognize historic events and structures in Ewing Township.
+The Ewing Township Historic Preservation Society encourage residents of Ewing Township to help preserve the history of Ewing through participation in the ETHPS; through work with the Ewing Township Historical Preservation Commission to place structures on the National, State, and Township registers of historic places; and through recognition of historical events and structures in the township.
 The map below is a work in progress and shows the locations of a number of the historic homes in town.